-The income for this restricted fund is from the commercial letting of 21 St Nicholas Street in Diss.
-The Trust's annual expenditure can include building repairs and governance costs (e.g., legal and estate agent fees) for 21 St Nicholas Street as well as maintenance and repairs costs for the Diss Meeting House, burial ground and the warden's house.
+The income for this restricted fund is from the sale of 21 St Nicholas Street, Diss.
+It can be used for the maintenance and repairs costs for the Diss Meeting House, burial ground and the warden's house.
 Since 2017 the warden's house, 10 Frenze Road has been privately rented, this covered maintenance of the building and provides an income.
-The trust must also pay the cost of buildings and public liability insurance; utilities and council taxes, when 21 St Nicholas Street has no tenant.
-All cash assets have been invested in deposit accounts with Ecology Building Society and Eastern Savings and Loan.
+All cash assets have been invested with CCLA